aimermo/ItemLevelAndSearchSoundMod/README_en.md

 If there’s an issue loading the custom sounds, an error message will appear in red text at the top-left corner of the screen.

+To disable the Mod's custom item search duration, simply create a file named `DisableModSearchTime.txt` in `<game installation directory>/ItemLevelAndSearchSoundMod/`.

 ## How to Use

 ### For Steam Users